TaitoUnited/taito-cli/README.md

     taito db diff:local dev                  # Diff database schemas between dev and local environment taito db copy:local dev                  # Copy database from dev environment to local environment

-TODO Take an opinionated view on version control (e.g. configure when to rebase, fast-forward, etc):
+TODO With taito-cli you can take an opinionated view on version control (e.g. configure when to rebase, fast-forward, etc):

     taito vcs feat list                      # List all feature branches taito vcs feat: pricing                  # Switch to the pricing feature branch